vlsidlyarevich/concurrency-in-practice/README.md

 each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when others may want to eat or think.

 <img src="https://github.com/vlsidlyarevich/concurrency-in-practice/blob/master/docs/images/Dining_philosophers.png" width=50% height=50% alt="Dining philosophers">

+#### Dining philosophers solutions
+* Classic solution with resource prioritisation - each fork gets a number and every philosopher tries to lock on fork with large number first.
+Also added [Stupid philosopher](https://github.com/vlsidlyarevich/concurrency-in-practice/blob/master/src/com/github/vlsidlyarevich/concurrency_practice/dining_philosophers/philosopher/StupidPhilosopher.java) for issue visualisation.
+The cons of this is that it is not fair algo - couple of philosophers are eating much more than others.